HALLUX VALGUS (BUNION SURGERY)

 Day Case Surgical Intervention

 ‘Bunionectomy’ is the term used for surgical removal of a bunion.
 These procedures are best performed by a Consultant Podiatric Surgeon who is specially trained in the surgical treatment of conditions of the foot and ankle.
 FACEmed Podiatric Surgeon Jason Nandlal has performed over 7000 ‘bunionectomies’ throughout his career.
 Surgery to remove a bunion is undertaken as a day case procedure under local anaesthetic with or without sedation.
+It is important to note that you will be asked to cease smoking for 6 weeks prior to your procedure and 8 weeks after to aid the healing process.

 Recovery and bone healing generally takes around 6-8 weeks.
 Modern fixation techniques mean that there is no need for a plaster cast anymore.
 It takes a full year to see the full resolution.